devRant-Community/Community-Programming-Book/Chapters/1947_Assembly.md

 ## History
 ---
 ### Creation:
 The first assembly language was developed by Kathleen Booth in 1947 for the ARC2 at  Birkbeck, University of London following work with John von Neumann and Herman Goldstine at the Institute for Advanced Study.
-Kathleen's work was based on an initial prototype by David J. Wheeler and team working on the  Electronic Delay Storage Automatic Computer at Cambridge University  After this several other variations of assembly language have been developed and higher abstractions of the language have been achieved.
+Kathleen's work was the basis of a prototype by David J. Wheeler and team working on the  Electronic Delay Storage Automatic Computer at Cambridge University in 1949.
+After this several other variations of assembly language have been developed and higher abstractions of the language have been achieved.

 ### Purpose:
 Back in the day it was extremely tedious,error prone and time consuming for programmers to "code" in binary.
 Even the smallest of the tasks required huge amount of thinking and calculations.
 Building huge programs then was a mammoth task.
 So the assembly languages have been created to get rid of the "tedious" part of coding in binary and to help concentrate more on the problem on hand rather than silly calculations and other laborious tasks.